ova2/angular-development-with-primeng/chapter1/README.md

 ### Code samples for chapter 1

 Every chapter has section driven subfolders with README files that contain all required instructions how to run demo applications.
-All demo applications in the book were developed with Angular 4 and PrimeNG 4. :boom:
+All demo applications in the book were developed with Angular 4 and PrimeNG 4.

-__Happy Learning!__
+__Happy Learning, Go-ahead!__ :dash: